viccon/sturdyc/README.md

 log.Println(cacheClient.Get("key1"))
 ```

-As the final argument to the `New` function, we're also able to provide a wide
+As the final argument to the `New` function, we're also able to provide a large
-range of additional options, which we will explore in detail in the sections
+number of additional options, which we will explore in detail in the sections
 to follow.

 # Evictions

-The cache runs a background job which continuously evicts expired records from
+The cache has two eviction strategies.
+One is a run a background job which
-each shard.
-However, there are options to both tweak the interval:
+continuously evicts expired records from each shard.
+However, there are options
+to both tweak the interval at which the job runs:

 ```go
 cacheClient := sturdyc.New[int](capacity, numShards, ttl, evictionPercentage,